adriwg/team-profile-generator/README.md

 ## Installation

 To run the application, you need to install the required dependencies, which are `inquirer` and `Jest`.
-Simply execute the command `npm install` in your integrated terminal to install the dependencies."
+Simply execute the command `npm install` in your integrated terminal to install the dependencies.

 ## Usage